Shift Differential Calculator

 How to use the shift differential calculator

 Calculate total shift pay when an hourly premium applies for evenings, nights or weekends.
-This page is designed for quick checks, but it also helps with comparison work.
-Change your numbers, review the result, and test different scenarios until the output matches the decision you need to make.
+Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 Related tools